FotecGmbH/CADMeshConverter/README.md

 ## Developer instructions
 If you want to setup your own build you can find instructions in the wiki section.
 Detailed developer informations can be found [here](/Documentation/Entwicklerdokumentation.pdf)

+## Supported by
+The project was supperted by [netidee](https://www.netidee.at) Project progressions can be tracked at https://www.netidee.at/cadmeshconverter